 Reykjanes – Hidden treasures beyond the barren landscape

 Reykjanes really does live up to its name.
 It literally means ‘the smoking peninsula’, and that’s exactly what it does.
-Intersected by multiple faults & fissures, the whole peninsula is basically one giant lava flow.
-It was also the stage for the greatest show on Earth throughout the summer of 2021 and 2022. 🌋 But Reykjanes has more hidden treasures to discover.
+Intersected by multiple faults & fissures, the whole peninsula is basically one giant lava field.
+It was also the stage for the greatest show on Earth when the Fagradalsfjall volcano erupted in March 2021.
+But Reykjanes has more hidden treasures to discover.

 Spectacular south coast

-Most of them are hidden along the spectacular south coast of the peninsula.
-The Suðurstrandarvegur road between GrindavĂk and Lake Kleifarvatn is especially beautiful.
-Colourful mountain ranges stretch along the fissure faults from southwest to northeast across the central part of Rekjanes.
-On clear and sunny days, you can even see Eyjafjallajökull in the distance on the south coast.
+Many of the Reykjanes treasures are hidden along the spectacular south coast of the peninsula.
+The Suðurstrandarvegur (Road 427) between Grindavík and Lake Kleifarvatn is especially beautiful.
+Colourful mountain ranges stretch along the fissure faults from southwest to northeast across the central part of Reykjanes.

 Fagradalsfjall volcano and lava fields

-This is also the area where the Fagradalsfjall volcano unfolded its extensive lava fields.
-Suðurstrandarvegur road was under threat for a while, when the lava flow plunged down into Nátthagi valley just north of it in June 2021.
-Eventually it stopped about 500 metres from the road.
-See the Fagradalsfjall article for all the volcano and lava flow shenanigans.
+The Reykjanes south coast is also where the Fagradalsfjall volcano unfolded its extensive lava fields.
+Suðurstrandarvegur was even under threat for a while, when the lava flow plunged down into Nátthagi valley just north of it in June 2021.
+Eventually it solidified and came to a halt just 600 metres from the road.

 Geological wonderland

 But there’s more than ‘just’ the volcano.
-Reykjanes is a geological wonderland and the most active part of Iceland.
-Large sections of the peninsula are part of the Reykjanes Global Geopark, a Unesco geological heritage area.
+Reykjanes Peninsula is a geological wonderland and the most active part of Iceland.
+Large sections of it are within the Reykjanes Nature Reserve (Reykjanesfólkvangur) in the central highlands of the peninsula, and the Reykjanes Global Geopark, a Unesco geological heritage area in the southwest.

-Mossy lava fields in the interior of Reykjanes Peninsula.
+Mossy lava fields in the interior of Reykjanes.

 Where the Mid Atlantic Ridge comes ashore